return42/sphkerneldoc/doc/linux_src_doc/arch/mips/kvm/tlb_c.rst

 Must be called when the VCPU is migrated to a different CPU to ensure that timer expiry during guest execution interrupts the guest and causes the interrupt to be delivered in a timely manner.

+..
+This file was automatic generated / don't edit.